Cyber Crimes and the Fourth Amendment

 What to do?

 If you’ve been charged with committing a cybercrime, you have the right to the protection of a criminal defense attorney.
-Berry Law Firm has the resources and experience to protect your rights and your freedom.
+Berry Law has the resources and experience to protect your rights and your freedom.
 Remember, no matter what the crime or how serious the charge, the Fourth Amendment protects citizens from illegal government searches and seizures.
 Contact us today for a free consultation.